What To Do at The Hoover Dam – The 10 Best Things To Do

 9. Take a Self-Guided Audio Tour

 If you want to tour Hoover Dam but at your own pace, consider an audio-guided walking tour.
-A tour called Walk BC is available for those who want to learn more about the history of the Hoover Dam and the adjacent city of Boulder.
-The tour takes you past the Hoover Dam and the Boulder City Historic District, which is listed on the National Register of Historic Places.
+A tour called Walk BC is available for those who want to learn more about the history of the Dam and the adjacent city of Boulder.
+The tour takes you past the Dam and the Boulder City Historic District, which is listed on the National Register of Historic Places.

 10. Visit Boulder City

 Boulder City is also worth a visit if you’re exploring Hoover Dam.
-Boulder City contains several historical landmarks along with museums dedicated to the town itself and the Hoover Dam.
+Boulder City contains several historical landmarks along with museums dedicated to the town itself and the Dam.
 And Boulder City also has wonderful restaurants and shops that provide great opportunities for an afternoon of urban exploration and relaxation.

 From the water to the sky, there are many unique and memorable ways to explore Hoover Dam and the surrounding area.
 Don’t hesitate to contact the friendly staff at Christianson Tours if you want to add a kayaking tour of the Hoover Dam to your list of Las Vegas activities.